Instructions for Authors

 The general economics, econometrics and statistics community, including researchers and graduate students.General Requests

 Each chapter should be self-contained (many readers are likely to only read a few chapters), taking into account the title(s) of the volume:i) The challenge of remaining relevant; why some methods and models aged well and some less so.
-Hopefully, the volume will uncover the reasons behind this together with what implications this may have on future research and applications.
+Hopefully, the volume will uncover the reasons behind this together with the lessons that can be learned and what implications this may have on future research and applications.

 ii) Also, please have the likely/possible/etc. future developments in mind, of course, as far as possible.